adamzerella/cga_notifications/README.md

 # cga-notifications-auth
-export CF_CLIENT_ID - CF client Id used to make requests to the API export CF_CLIENT_SECRET - CF client secret export GOOGLE_CLIENT_ID - Google OAuth client Id export GOOGLE_CLIENT_SECRET - Google OAuth client secret
+export CF_CLIENT_ID - CF client Id used to make requests to the API export CF_CLIENT_SECRET - CF client secret
 ```

-## Issues:
-- Authentication is _currently_ done with `CF_TOKEN`, this is a temporary token generated from `cf oauth-token` after authentication with a local CF environment.
-This token can be publically viewed and abused.

-- Users should be grouped via `org`.